publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptII/sptiii/m__us_usc_t22_s2186.md

     (g) __Procedures for suspension or termination__

-    Any suspension or termination pursuant to subsection (f) of this section shall be in accordance with the following procedures:
+    Any suspension or termination pursuant to subsection (f) shall be in accordance with the following procedures:

         (1) Upon making a determination to suspend or terminate the provision of loan guarantees, the President shall submit to the Speaker of the House of Representatives and the President Pro Tempore of the Senate his determination to do so, including the basis for such suspension or termination.